DirectoryTree/LdapRecord-Docs/laravel/v3/auth/configuration.md

 This class you define must have a `handle` method.
 This method must accept the LDAP model you have configured as the first parameter and your Eloquent database model as the second.

-For the example below, we will create a handler named `AttributeHandler.php` inside of your `app/Ldap` folder:
+For the example below, we will create a handler named `AttributeHandler.php` inside your `app/Ldap` folder:

 > You do not need to call `save()` on your Eloquent database model.
 > This is called for you after attribute synchronization.